+The emissions control systems are covered by warranties separate from the rest of your vehicle.
+Read your warranty manual for more information.
 The three way catalytic converter contains precious metals that serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
 The catalytic converter is referred to as a three-way catalyst, since it acts on HC, CO, and NOx.
 A replacement unit must be an original Honda part or its equivalent.